How do I register?

 - No super short shorts and no tops showing midriff.

-- No special shoes required—sneakers, jazz, ballet shoes, and socks may be worn
+- No special shoes required—sneakers, jazz, and ballet shoes may be worn.
+Socks are not recommended as they may cause slipping.

-- All students will be given a T-shirt to wear over their clothes everyday.
-T-shirts will be collected at the end of each day, laundered as needed, and returned to all students the next day.
-Traditional dance wear and dance shoes are not necessary.
+- Traditional dance wear and dance shoes are not necessary.
 Play clothes are great!
-Closed-toed shoes, ballet shoes, jazz shoes, or bare feet are good options–no flip flops, crocs, or tights.
+Closed-toed shoes, ballet shoes, jazz shoes, or bare feet are good options–no flip flops, crocs, or boots.

 What level of dancer does my child need to be?